Eradicating an Entire Category of Nuclear Weapons 1987

 US and USSR agree to verifiably ban an entire class of nuclear weapons through the Intermediate-Range Nuclear Forces (INF) Treaty.

-Our main political objective: A treaty among the world’s nine nuclear-armed nations that will remove all nuclear weapons from service by 2030 and ensure they are permanently dismantled by 2045.
+Our main political objective: A treaty among the world’s nine nuclear-armed nations that verifiably and permanently eliminates all nuclear weapons by 2045.

 This won’t happen overnight, but we’ve mapped out a bold plan to get there.